microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Profiling CUDA Kernels

-To profile CUDA kernels, please add 'cupti' library to PATH and use onnxruntime binary built from source with `--enable_cuda_profiling`.
+To profile Compute Unified Device Architecture (CUDA) kernels, please add 'cupti' library to PATH and use onnxruntime binary built from source with `--enable_cuda_profiling`.
 The performance numbers from device will then be attached to those from the host.

 **Single Kernel example:**